krysceejay/e-mart-laravel-dev/README.md

 - `docker-compose run --rm npm run dev`
 - `docker-compose run --rm artisan migrate`

+## To bring up the containers in production

+create a `docker-compose.prod.yml` file and run
+- `docker-compose -f docker-compose.prod.yml up -d --build`

 Containers created and their ports (if used) are as follows:

 - **nginx** - `:8080`